ahlashkari/CICFlowMeter/ReadMe.txt

 PSH Flag Count 			Number of packets with PUSH
 ACK Flag Count 			Number of packets with ACK
 URG Flag Count 			Number of packets with URG
-CWE Flag Count 			Number of packets with CWE
+CWR Flag Count 			Number of packets with CWR
 ECE Flag Count 			Number of packets with ECE down/Up Ratio			Download and upload ratio
 Average Packet Size 		Average size of packet